-Investment coaching for numerous clients, including financial advisors
+Investment coaching for numerous clients, including some financial advisors

 Presented investment education webinars for financial advisor’s female clients

-Worked professionally for 5 years as an oil and gas accountant for $10 to $50 million dollar futures and physical product transactions where I created the accounting process for futures trading when the firm began futures trading.
-(I got comfortable with big numbers finance.)
+Worked professionally for 5 years as an oil and gas accountant for $10 to $50 million dollar futures and physical product transactions where I created the accounting process for futures trading when the firm began futures trading (I got comfortable with big numbers finance and securities transactions.)

 Worked as a Commercial Real Estate Broker in the Retail sector

 - Earned an Accredited Financial Counselor credential (current) in 2014

 - Graduate Texas State Ramp Corp Entrepreneur Program for Women